thinkshout/thinkshout/blog/_posts/2014-05-23-chimpfestation.md

 ## Other Evolutions

 We didn't stop with fancy configuration options.
 Heck, we didn't _start_ with fancy configuration options.
-The goofs at Mailchimp HQ released the 2.0 version of their API, and we wouldn't want you using that Late Pleistocene 1.x nonsense, so we re-wrote the entire core of the Mailchimp Module to leverage the new API.
+The goofs at MailChimp HQ released the 2.0 version of their API, and we wouldn't want you using that Late Pleistocene 1.x nonsense, so we re-wrote the entire core of the Mailchimp Module to leverage the new API.
 While we were at it, we re-wrote the asyncronous functionality to make it much simpler and less error-prone.
 It may not be easy enough for a chimp to understand quite yet, but it's certainly more tolerant of a little monkeying.

 ## Climb Aboard!